 As we emerge from the COVID-19 crisis, insights organizations are expecting a surge in demand for guidance and research to understand the “new normal” to drive business growth.
 But all this demand will occur amidst a global recession, where research resources are projected to be limited.

-In this session hosted by IIeX Forward, I was joined by insights leaders Fenny Léautier, Head of Marketing Insights & Analytics at Philips Personal Health, Rollo McIntyre, Global Head of Innovation, Ipsos UU and Richard Davies, Co-founder of Alchemy-RX.
+You can view this session hosted by IIeX Forward below, where I was joined by insights leaders Fenny Léautier, Head of Marketing Insights & Analytics at Philips Personal Health, Rollo McIntyre, Global Head of Innovation, Ipsos UU and Richard Davies, Co-founder of Alchemy-RX.

 Even though times are uncertain and budgets are tight, there are silver linings in this crisis.
 As we heard last month from Unilever’s B.V.
 Pradeep, “insights managers will be smiling as we emerge from this crisis, because we are amidst the world’s largest experiment in behavior change… the insights industry lives on and thrives on changes in consumer markets – because there are insights there.”